HawkAnticheat/Hawk/README.md

 # Hawk
 Hawk Anticheat ver.
-BETA 1903
+BETA 1903.1 (DEVELOPMENT)

 > Although Hawk is moving out of its beta stage, there are still false-positives, bypasses, and performance issues to fix.
 This should NOT be used in production.